The Rotary Coats for Kids campaign is in full swing, and organizers are still looking for more donations to keep local children warm this winter.

 "We are grateful for the cash and coat donations received to date from individuals as well as businesses and organizations.
 Together with cash received last year, we were able to purchase over 400 desperately needed coats," said campaign spokesperson Gloria Tom Wing Staudt.
 "However, much more is needed."

-The Coats for Kids truck will visit local schools until the end of November, but volunteers will continue to collect donations of coats and money all year round.
+The Rotary Coats for Kids truck will visit local schools until the end of November, but volunteers will continue to collect donations of coats and money anytime.

 To make a donation call the South Burnaby Neighbourhood House at 604-431-0400 or email firstname.lastname@example.org.

 For more information, go to www. burnabymetrotownrotary.org.